Lukas-LM/Data-Analysis/README.md

 ## My path

 I learned new technologies to analyse data.
-In addition to deepening my data cleaning skills, I learned how to use Google Locker Studio, as well as creating a Dashboard Gen AI is a very often used technology in data anlysis, that is why I tried to use it in one of my projects to experience the full data anlyst profile
+In addition to deepening my data cleaning skills, I learned how to use Google Looker Studio, as well as creating a Dashboard Gen AI is a very often used technology in data anlysis, that is why I tried to use it in one of my projects to experience the full data anlyst profile
-Also the analyzation of a data is a mainskill what I learned I learned:
+Also the analyzation of a data is a mainskill what I learned What I learned:
-- the funktion of Google Locker Studio
+- the funktion of Google Looker Studio
 - creating a Dashboard
 - using a LLM to clean data
 - analyzing data